victor-likes-coding/lao-raid-bot/readme.md

   * user may react to which roles to add to this role name ❌
 * on `add_role <roleName> <user>[]` command:
   * roles will be applied to one or more users ❌
-* on `trade` command:
+* on `buy/sell` command:
   * should notify members in analyst channel if play came from analyst ❌
-  * should add play as a summary in gen chat ❌
+  * should add play as a summary in gen chat or other chats ❌
-  * trade should be stored for later reference ❌
+  * trade should be stored for later reference in database ❌
   * add trade to a dashboard for member listing trades by order `tradeId` ❌
   * will keep track of open trades if user enters more than 1 amount (via `pt`, `avg`, `close` commands) ❌
-* on `pt` command:
+* on `tp` command:
-  * if member only has 1 contract amount, will close order on dashboard ❌
+  * if member only has 1 contract amount, will close order on dashboard ✅
-  * if member has more than 1 contract, will subtract by 1 or given `amount` ❌
+  * if member has more than 1 contract, will subtract by 1 or given `amount` ✅
-  * calculates profits based on raising sl to breakeven and multiply contracts closed by `price` ❌
+  * calculates profits based on raising sl to breakeven and multiply contracts closed by `price` ✅
-  * shows percent of profit target vs average price (20%/40%/60%, etc) of profit target ❌
+  * shows percent of profit target vs average price (20%/40%/60%, etc) of profit target ✅
-  * updates dashboard to show current profit % for trade ❌
+  * updates dashboard to show current profit % for trade ✅
 * on `avg` command:
   * calculates new average by assuming 1 contract or `amount` @ `price` ❌
   * will instead specify `averagePrice` given by the user ❌